Granblue Fantasy Versus: Rising

 Granblue Fantasy Versus: Rising is a 2D fighting game developed by Arc System Works and published by Cygames.
 It is a sequel to Granblue Fantasy Versus, and was released worldwide on December 14, 2023, for PlayStation 4, PlayStation 5, and Windows.
+A Nintendo Switch 2 version was released on September 17, 2026.

 Gameplay

 Granblue Fantasy Versus: Rising introduces new mechanics to the game, including new Dash Attacks and an updated Auto Combo (now named as Triple Attack).

 The netcode has been updated to include rollback and crossplay.

 Rising also features lobby-based minigames, called "Grand Bruise Legends!", based on Granblue Fantasys ongoing webcomic series, Grand Blues!, such as "Rising Royale" and "Gold Brick Hoarder".

 Playable characters

-All characters from the first game return.
-Additionally the base roster includes four new characters, with the DLC roster currently consists of seven characters, and Lunalu serves as a primary random slot.
+All twenty five characters from the first game return, with Lunalu serving as a primary random slot.
+The base roster also includes four new characters, while the DLC roster currently consists of twelve characters.